francois-gm/go-kabk/2022-2023-go4-thesis-assignment/README.md

 Questions to ask **before delivering your project**:

 - **Bring your thesis website a test drive**.
-Navigate and rate your experience.
-Criterias to take into account: *intuitive patterns, loads fast, optimized content and media, legible sizes depending on screen sizes, right timing for animations and transitions, and accessibility-compliant*.
-Based on that, see the last details that can be improved.
+Navigate and reflect on your experience.
+Also let your friends try your website, and observe them while doing it.
+Criterias to take into account: *intuitive patterns, loads fast, optimized content and media, legible sizes depending on screen sizes, right timing for animations and transitions, accessible...* Based on these experiences, see remaining details that can be improved.
 - Can my thesis website be **archived** through the university research portal (assignment requirement)

 ### Milestones

-(December) ↓ You're familiar with your thesis topic and your angle of resarch, you have conceptual ideas of *potentialities* <br>
+↓ (December) You're familiar with your thesis topic and your angle of resarch, you have conceptual ideas of *potentialities*. <br>
+↓ (December) You are organizing your working content for the assignment (placeholder materials). <br>
-(January) ↓ You have ideas related to the structure, navigation, visual appearance and effects.
+↓ (January) You have ideas related to the structure, navigation, visual appearance and effects.
 You started collecting references (*codepens, CSStricks, are.na, etc*) that could help you. <br>
-(January) ↓ You have design sketches and/or code sketches <br>
+↓ (January) You have design sketches and/or code sketches <br>
-(end January) ↓ You've left the world of static design and are fully committed to **coding/developing your actual thesis webpage.** <br>
+↓ (end January) You've left the world of static design and are fully committed to **coding/developing your actual thesis webpage.** <br>
-(mid February)↓ Your website is structurally sound, you are now adjusting elements more precisely. <br>
+↓ (mid February) Your website is structurally sound, you are now adjusting elements more precisely. <br>
+↓ (March) You've replaced your placeholder content by your actual content.
-(March)↓ You are debugging / fine-tuning details across several screen sizes (mobile/desktop), and you are deploying on GitHub. <br>
+↓ (March) You are debugging / fine-tuning details across several screen sizes (mobile/desktop), and you are deploying on GitHub. <br>
-(mid March)↓ (deadline) **Your website is online (yay!)**
+↓ (mid March) (deadline) **Your website is online (yay!)**

 ## Thesis landing page (non-graded)